srph/angularjs-structure-styleguide/README.md

 1. Most general-solution directives has its own separate controller and provider.
 2. Directives are way too large to be nested inside the ```core``` folder, and this easily goes against the LIFT principle.
 3. If you are familiar of ReactJS, directives are the **Components** of ReactJS (obviously).

+** Tests and i18n should be put close to our components as possible. **

+*Why?* This avoids the replication of our structure for our tests; and, makes them easier to view.

 [Back to top](#table-of-contents)